Global stocks extend selloff amid Trump storm

 But a small number of his fellow Republicans called on Wednesday for an independent probe of possible collusion between his 2016 campaign team and Russia, and one even mentioned impeachment.

-Wall Street futures pointed to another, albeit more modest, fall of around 0.2 per cent when it reopens later.
+Wall Street futures pointed to more, albeit modest, falls for the S&P 500, Dow and Nasdaq markets when they reopen later.
+Wednesday’s dump, while substantial, had come after both the S&P and Nasdaq hit record highs on Tuesday.

+“The more Trump gets bogged down in the impeachment debate and the issues surrounding that, it reduces the likelihood that you get anything meaningful in terms of fiscal stimulus -- that’s the key factor here,” said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.

-Trump was not the only leader under scrutiny either.
+Trump was not the only world leader under scrutiny.

 Trouble mounted for Brazilian President Michel Temer, who was recorded discussing payments to silence testimony by a potential witness in the country’s biggest-ever graft probe, sources told media including Reuters.

-An exchange-traded fund of Brazilian equities fell more about 8 per cent in Tokyo after the Brazilian real had dropped more than 1.2 per cent in local markets.
+Shares in Brazilian state-controlled oil company Petrobras and mining giant Vale plunged 16 and 9.5 percent in pre-market trading respectively after the Brazilian real had dropped more than 1.2 percent in local markets.

-In commodity markets, which have also been highly volatile in recent weeks but due mainly to supply and demand issues, there were steadier signals.
+Among commodities, which have also been highly volatile in recent weeks but due mainly to supply and demand issues, there were steadier signals.

-Brent oil futures dipped back to $52.05 a barrel after hitting a two-week high overnight on the back of an ongoing effort by OPEC to cut production.
+Brent oil futures slide back 60 cents to $51.60 a barrel after hitting a two-week high overnight on the back of an ongoing effort by OPEC to cut production.

 Safe-haven gold hovered near a two-week high prompted by the weaker dollar and the risk aversion gripping the broader markets.